mars0i/masonclj/doc/general/functionalMASON.md

 Yes, it appears so.
-Even if the model itself isn't controlled by the scheduler--if say, you're just `take` from a lazy sequence of model states--it's the scheduler that makes the UI window repaint.  cf. page 24 of the v.19 manual.
+Even if the model itself isn't controlled by the scheduler--if say, you're just `take` from a lazy sequence of model states--it's the scheduler that makes the GUI window repaint.  cf. page 24 of the v.19 manual.
 (You make this happen by calling Display2D.reset().)